codeofmohit/netflix-gpt/README.md

   - bug fix, after clicking on search only, if can't fetch gptsearch then only show then JIO network issue ✅
   - show hide password option on login form
   - fix login page styling ✅
-  - add buttons for scroll
+  - validation on chatGPT search bar ✅
-  - validation on chatGPT search bar!
+  - add buttons for scroll, impplement scroll feature ✅
   - add google auth also

 - Deployment + Self-branding